justinthejaguar/Planar-Compass-Classes/README.md

 For any questions on the module reach out on Discord to: Jaguar#8265

-Additionally, I'd like to make sure to mentions the contributors below for the workflow that I use for this module: https://github.com/League-of-Foundry-Developers/FoundryVTT-Module-Template/graphs/contributors
+Additionally, I'd like to make sure to mention the contributors below for the workflow that I use for this module: https://github.com/League-of-Foundry-Developers/FoundryVTT-Module-Template/graphs/contributors